Kumor96/Blog-Flask/README.md

 # Blog-Flask

-This is a simple web-based blog
+This is a simple blog with the possibility of registering an account, adding posts and comments.

 ## Packages Used